elementor/elementor/README.md

 - **Icon List**.
 A bullet list with any chosen icon and text.
 - **Counter**.
 Show stats and numbers in an escalating manner.
 - **Progress Bar**.
 Include an escalating progress bar.
 - **Tabs**.
-Multiple tabs that display different pieces of content.
+Vertical or horizontal tabs that display different pieces of content.
 - **Accordion**.
 A collapsable display of content.
 - **Toggle**.
 Like Accordion, for FAQ pages.
 - **Alert**.
 A colored alert box to draw the attention of the visitor.